xiispace/docker-mcp/README.md

 - `MCP_PORT`: When set, enables SSE transport mode and specifies the port to listen on (default: `8000`).
 If not set, the server will use stdio transport.
 - `MCP_AUTH_TOKEN`: Secret token for authentication (only applicable when using SSE transport).
 When set, the SSE endpoint will be `/sse/{token}` instead of `/sse`
+- `MCP_HOSTNAME`: Hostname to use for Docker containers (default: `localhost`).
+This can be a domain name or IP address that will be used to access Docker containers after they are created.
+- `MCP_AVAILABLE_PORTS`: Comma-separated list of ports or port ranges that are available for Docker containers to bind to (e.g., `8000,8080-8090,9000`).
+When specified, the server will validate that requested host ports are in this list.

 ## Using with MCP clients